ssiwan/CDT-PQVP-0118-WATI/README.md

 •	Oasis Workflow for Publish Workflow Process
 •	Database-Browser for Database administrative tasks

 m.
-Deployed the prototype on Docker as a Service (IaaS) or Platform as Service (PaaS) hosted by Hyper-V Wati Virtual Platform.
+Docker container deployment environment as a Service (IaaS) or Platform as Service (PaaS).

 n.
 The PHP PlugIns are provided with PHPUnit automated unit tests.

 o.
-Jenkins is used as a continuous integration system to automate the running of tests and continuously
-               deploy the code to the IaaS or PaaS.
+Jenkins, GitHub, httpd for CI, Gavitate for auto-testing and Docker  as IaaS or PaaS.

 p.
 GitHub with SourceTree used as configuration management;

 q.
 Jenkins is Setup for continuous monitoring to alert build/testing failures;

 r.
-Deployed the software in an open source container, Docker (i.e., utilized operating-system-level virtualization);
+Deployed the software in an open source container, Docker.

 s.
-Provided sufficient documentation to install and run their prototype on another machine;
-	Details are provided as a Knowledge Post within the tool.
+Install Instructions are provided as an Article in tool

 t.
 The prototype and underlying platform are openly licensed and free of charge.